Skip to main content

 network, and can be assumed to provide a local DNS resolver.

-Therefore, we do not need to define a stub-network-specific mechanism
+Therefore, this document does not define a stub-network-specific

 In some cases it will be necessary for hosts on the AIL to be able to